Manifesto

 What weev is

 weev is an AI market research employee.
 You talk to her like you'd talk to a senior analyst — in plain English, over chat or voice.
-She owns the whole study lifecycle: drafts the questionnaire, programmes the survey, conducts the interviews (over Zoom, in her own voice, in real time), cleans and codes the data, runs quant and qual analysis, finds the story, writes the deck, and remembers everything for next time.
+She owns the whole study lifecycle: drafts the questionnaire, schedules the interviews and runs them in her own voice over Zoom in real time, cleans and codes the data, runs quant and qual analysis, finds the story, writes the deck, and remembers everything for next time.

 One interface.
 One employee.
 All the skills of a full research department.